TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 ## 1.6

+### IOI
 > The International Olympiad in Informatics (IOI) is an annual programming contest for secondary school students.
 Each country is allowed to send a team of four students to the contest.
 There are usually about 300 participants from 80 countries

 [[[CPH] [Competitive Programmer’s Handbook] [Antti Laaksonen].pdf#page=25&selection=65,0,68,9|[CPH] [Competitive Programmer’s Handbook] [Antti Laaksonen], page 25]]

+The IOI consists of two five-hour long contests.
+In both contests, the partic- ipants are asked to solve three algorithm tasks of various difficulty.
+The tasks are divided into subtasks, each of which has an assigned score.
+Even if the contestants are divided into teams, they compete as individuals.
+The IOI syllabus [ 41] regulates the topics that may appear in IOI tasks.
+Almost all the topics in the IOI syllabus are covered by this book.
+Participants for the IOI are selected through national contests.
+Before the IOI, many regional contests are organized, such as the Baltic Olympiad in Informatics (BOI), the Central European Olympiad in Informatics (CEOI) and the Asia-Pacific Informatics Olympiad (APIO).
+Some countries organize online practice contests for future IOI participants, such as the Croatian Open Competition in Informatics [11] and the USA Comput- ing Olympiad [ 68].
+In addition, a large collection of problems from Polish contests is available online [60].

+### ICPC
+The International Collegiate Programming Contest (ICPC) is an annual program- ming contest for university students.
+Each team in the contest consists of three students, and unlike in the IOI, the students work together; there is only one computer available for each team.
+The ICPC consists of several stages, and finally the best teams are invited to the World Finals.
+While there are tens of thousands of participants in the contest, there are only a small number2 of final slots available, so even advancing to the finals is a great achievement in some regions.
+In each ICPC contest, the teams have five hours of time to solve about ten algorithm problems.
+A solution to a problem is accepted only if it solves all test cases efficiently.
+During the contest, competitors may view the results of other